 The only squeamishness about Cracking India has been in the United States.
 A mom and her pastor tried to ban it from being taught in a Baccalaureate program in a Florida high school.
 A committee of 30 people decided it was suitable to teach.

 Who are the writers to watch out for in Pakistani literature?

 Mohsin Hamid and Kamila Shamsie are the most prominent.
 Tahira Naqvi and a few others who write short stories in America.
 Aamer Hussain has published three collections in the UK, India, and Pakistan: he is a sensitive and poetic writer.
 Among the new crop of writers published in Pakistan, I really like Bina Shah’s writing.
 All of the above have stories or articles in the Lahore anthology.

-Living in USA, do you ever face any discrimination because of your Pakistani passport?
+Living in the US, do you ever face any discrimination because of your Pakistani passport?